mit-submit/submit-users-guide/source/tutorials/tutorial_3.rst

 Podman: a Basic Introduction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All the scripts in this tutorial are available in the `submit-examples GitHub <https://github.com/mit-submit/submit-examples/>`_ under the `containers/podman/` folder.
-You should find,
+All the scripts in this tutorial are available in the `submit-examples GitHub <https://github.com/mit-submit/submit-examples/>`_ under the ``containers/podman/`` folder.
+You should find the following files, which will be used in this tutorial,

 .. code-block:: bash